 We’ve finally “made it.”

 Okay, not really.
-But we had an experience not too long ago that I debated about sharing, but in the end decided that it might be helpful and encouraging for my friends.
+But we had an experience a few years ago that I debated about sharing, but in the end decided that it might be helpful and encouraging for my friends.
 This isn’t a look-at-us sort of post, but more of a what-we-wish-we-had-known-earlier sort of post.

 One of the goals – which at the time was completely serious – makes me laugh when I think about it now.

-Last September, after 6 years of shooting, we shot that wedding.
+In September of 2011, we shot that wedding.

 We laughed because it’s just so funny what I perceived as a newcomer to be the measure of success in the wedding photography industry.
 I thought it was about the contents of the photography package, the status of the location, the size of the invoice, and the prestige of the vendor list.
 That once we had that perfect combination, we would have made it.